-The word skin allergy is often incorrectly used to mean “skin rash”.
-A true allergy occurs when you are re-exposed to an allergen (called an antigen).
+A skin allergy is a skin rash that occurs when an allergen (called an antigen) that you have been exposed to before touches your skin.
 Skin allergy does not occur the first time you come into contact with the antigen.
 You form IgE antibodies and then the next time you are exposed, you have an allergic rection.

 When your immune cells recognize the allergen that you have been previously exposed to, IgE antibodies get involved and cause skin inflammation.
 Inflamed skin occurs mainly due to a release of histamine from mast cells.
 This is why antihistamines are used to treat skin allergies.
 Histamine causes activation of many inflammatory pathways in the skin and dilation and leakiness of blood vessels leading to redness, swelling, and itching.

 The inflammation seen in allergic skin rashes increases the production of melanin pigment leading to pigmentation and a disorder called post-inflammatory hyperpigmentation.
 (PIH) This is why darkening of elbow and knee skin is often seen in patients with eczema.- especially those with skin of color.

 What to do if I am allergic to products in my skin care routine?